 While the White population as a percent of the total is not as high as in the communities farther east such as Placerville, these suburban areas still tend to be majority White.
 These areas also tend to be High and Highest Resource Opportunity Areas, as well as having Higher Education Domain scores.
 The Black or African American and Hispanic or Latino presence in these areas is very limited.
 Absent a more refined measure, these suburban cities appear to be racially concentrated areas of affluence.
-While Placerville has a high proportion of Whites, it does not have the income levels or educational and other resources found in the more suburban cities to the west and closer to the city of Sacramento.
+While Placerville has a high proportion of

-$^{^{\}rm 9}$ These block groups include 060170311001, 060170310003, and 060170312003.
+$^{\rm 9}$ These block groups include 060170311001, 060170310003, and 060170312003.